-The term “playdate” has always been of interest to me.
+The term “play date” has always been of interest to me.
 There aren’t many like it in the English language.
-It is the only term I can think of that is filled with formality, necessity and stupidity all at the same time.
+It’s really the only term I can think of that is filled with formality, necessity and stupidity all at the same time.

 It just seems so formal to me.
 Formal and forced.
 Like I’m going to receive a confirmation call the day before the event.
-Like the kids should be wearing little tuxedos, or at least one of those little t-shirts with the pre-printed tuxedos on them.
+Like the kids should be wearing little tuxedos, or at least one of those t-shirts with the pre-printed tuxedo on them.

 Mom: Bye!
 Try not to get hit by a car!

 Sadly, those days are over.
 At least for me they are.
-We’re fortunate during the summer months because we live at an overnight camp for kids where my husband is one of the directors.
-While we are at camp, my kids are in a very safe, self-contained, utopia-style environment where they can walk anywhere and we don’t have to concern ourselves for one minute about their wellbeing.
-I may have worried once, for a moment, about the possibility of my two-year-old walking into the water by herself, but I have come to realize that my girls don’t get more than 10 feet without being bombarded by no less than 15 campers yelling: “Hi!
+We’re fortunate during the summer months because we live at an overnight camp full of kids so my kids are in a very safe, self-contained, utopia-style environment.
+They can walk anywhere and we don’t have to concern ourselves for one minute about their wellbeing.
+I may have worried once about the possibility of my two-year-old walking into the water by herself, but they don’t get more than 10 feet without being bombarded by no less than 15 campers yelling: “Hi!
 What’s my name?
 You’re so cute!
 What’s my name?
 Do you remember my name?”

-We didn’t refer to those times as playdates.
+We didn’t refer to those times as play dates though.
 I don’t think we had a name for them.
 We just did them.
 My mom would drop and then she would go.
-The next time, my mom would do my friend’s mom a solid and that mom could have her chance at the Drop-N-Go.

 As you can see, I’m really not such great company anyway.